3 Measuring height

 A minimum of two personnel are needed to measure the height or length of a child.
 If human resources are not an issue, a three-person team would be ideal especially when taking the length of the child.
 For a two-person team, one is assigned as the measurer while the other is assigned as the assistant.
 It is important that prior to the measurement of the height of a child that these roles are clearly specified and that each personnel knows what their role entails.
 Switching roles between measurement of different children is acceptable for as long as all personnel are trained on performing the tasks expected of either measurer or assistant.
 For specific tasks for each role, see next section.

 Depending on the age of the child, either the weight or the length is measured.
-For children less than 24 months old (or for height less than 85 cms), length should be measured i.e., height board on recumbent position with the child lying down using a length board which should be placed on a flat, stable surface such as a table.
+For children less than 24 months old (or for height less than 85 cms), length should be measured i.e., height board on recumbent position with the child lying down using a length board which should be placed on a flat, stable surface such as a table (Figure 3.2).

-Figure 4.4: Length board flat on a stable surface
+Figure 3.2: Length board flat on a table surface

 For children 24 months and older, height should be measured i.e., height board on the vertical position with the child standing up (unless child is unable to stand).
-Use a height board mounted at a right angle between a level floor and against a straight, vertical surface such as a wall or pillar.
+Use a height board mounted at a right angle between a level floor and against a straight, vertical surface such as a wall or pillar (Figure 3.3).

 Measuring children standing up is much easier.
 Length is much more difficult to measure than height.